Feeling overwhelmed? Check out the new Wellness Website for tips, tricks, and tools related to all things wellness!

 High School CEEB/ACT Code: 300355

-The Guidance Department is located on the first floor of the Burns Building across from the Main Office.
-Based on the identified needs of its diverse student population, guidance services offered cover the areas of career, educational, and personal counseling.
+The School Counseling Department is located on the first floor of the Burns Building across from the Main Office.
+Based on the identified needs of its diverse student population, school counseling services offered cover the areas of career, educational, and personal counseling.

 School Counseling Services